jannisborn/covid19_ultrasound/data/README.md

 - We are constantly updating the dataset with new data - any contributions are appreciated!

 ## Updates
+- **28.7.2020**: Update - added 4 new videos and 7 new images from the Northumbria hospital
 - **11.7.2020**: Database update - We added an up to date csv file with all metadata, and new videos that were contributed from the Northumbria Specialist Emergency Care Hospital (17 images and 4 videos of healthy patients)
 - **22.6.2020**: Database update - We added 46 new videos (18x COVID, 1x bacterial pneumonia, 27x healthy).
 - **16.5.2020**: The [ICLUS